What Can Choosing a Virtual Assistant Do For Property Managers?

 Two essential tasks that need to be handled promptly are responding to tenant requests and scheduling rental showings.
 Delays to tenant requests can increase turnover and send your tenants to rentals managed by other companies with better maintenance services.
 Conducting prompt showings helps property owners experience shorter vacancy times.

-Hiring a virtual assistant gives you a resource to manage renters and coordinate schedules with potential tenants and contractors.
+Choosing a virtual assistant gives you a resource to manage renters and coordinate schedules with potential tenants and contractors.
 You don't have to spend time on schedules or being in the loop on these communications!

 Review Prospective Tenant Applications